sourcefuse/loopback4-microservice-catalog/packages/core/README.md

 ### Integrate addTenantId with Swagger Stats Configuration:

-The addTenantId function retrieves the Tenant ID from the request headers and appends it to the reqResponse object.
-This customization allows for more detailed statistics tracking based on the Tenant ID.
+The function `addTenantId` decrypts a tenant ID from the request headers using a secret key and appends it to the reqResponse object.This customization allows for more detailed statistics tracking based on the Tenant ID.

 ```typescript
 export function addTenantId(